Table of Contents

 Apart from this, the university has collaborations with several bioengineers and clinical partners, bringing in a wealth of mentorship and expertise for its students.

-The College of Engineering at UC Berkeley offers an ME in Bioengineering – an intensive 10-month course combining technical skills with leadership.
-At UCB, you will not only learn practical problem solving and core management concepts but also hone your technical skills in engineering and business.
+The College of Engineering at UC Berkeley offers some of the best biotechnology courses.
+One of those courses is an ME in Bioengineering – an intensive 10-month course combining technical skills with leadership.
+At UCB, you will not only learn practical problem-solving and core management concepts but also hone your technical skills in engineering and business.

 Apart from learning the core subjects, you will have the opportunity to choose from 7 different tracks for specialization.
 These include General Bioengineering, Biomedical Engineering Design, Biomedical Imaging, Biomaterials & Biomedical devices, Mechanobiology, Bioinformatics & Computational Biology, and Synthetic Biology.